Fatty Liver Lifestyle Changes: This Is what You Need to Do

 Adding vitamins and other supplements can also help boost your liver’s ability to fight fatty liver disease and promote optimal health for your body to reduce the effects of fatty liver disease.

-I personally believe that supplements (like milk thistle or anything else) are not mandatory and you can reverse your fatty liver without them, but they could help even a little bit.
+I personally believe that supplements (like milk thistle) are not mandatory and you can reverse your fatty liver without them, but there are many experts, including studies, claiming that they do help.
 So as long as they do no harm, why not try them?

 What Is the Fastest Way to Cure a Fatty Liver?